 - Create a network of neighbors, relatives, friends and co-workers you can rely on in an emergency.
 Share your plans with the group and make sure you know how to communicate with each other if a disaster strikes

-- Consider using the I.I.I’s Know Your Plan software to plan your evacuation and check out the I.I.I.’s video, the Ten Minute Challenge.
+- Check out the Triple-I’s video, the Ten Minute Challenge.
 Review your plan and practice it regularly.

 Take steps to prepare your home